MOSAIC is a tool for modelling multiway admixture using dense genotype data.

 MOSAIC will infer the most recent admixture events occurring in the targets in terms of the panels.

-It is not necessary that any of the panels are a good surrogate for the unseen mixing groups as
+It is not necessary that any of the panels are a good surrogate for the unseen mixing populations as

 MOSAIC will infer parameters controlling:

-1. The stochastic relationship between panels and ancestral groups.
+1. The stochastic relationship between panels and ancestral populations.

 2. Timings and ancestry proportions of the admixture events.